Crazy Love (Van Morrison song): Personnel

+Certifications

 Michael Bublé version

 "Crazy Love" was later covered by Canadian singer Michael Bublé, and released as the fourth single from his fourth studio album, Crazy Love (2009).
 The single was released on 29 June 2010, accompanied by a number of bonus tracks and mixes from the album.

 Background

 The single was released on 16 May 2010, accompanied by the bonus tracks "Pennies from Heaven", originally an iTunes Store bonus track on Crazy Love, "Relax Max", featuring Naturally 7, an Amazon exclusive bonus track on Crazy Love, and an instrumental version of "Haven't Met You Yet".
 The release was accompanied by a music video for the track, again directed by Rich Lee.
 The video premiered on YouTube on 1 May 2010.